Is it Time To Replace Your Water Softener?

 - Scaly Buildup On Water Fixtures – A normally functioning water softener will enable you to have clean, shiny fixtures, not ones covered in water spots or mineral buildup.
 If you notice crusty buildup instead, or an increased amount of time needed for everyday cleaning, it’s time to evaluate if your water softener is working properly.

-- Changes In Water Taste – Soft water tastes different than hard water, and it can affect the taste of water directly from the tap or other water-based beverages such as coffee and tea.
-If the taste of your water noticeably changes, it could be a sign that your water softener is beginning to fail.
+- Changes In Water Taste – Soft water tastes different than hard water, and it can affect the taste of drinking water directly from the tap or other water-based beverages such as coffee and tea.
+If the taste of your drinking water noticeably changes, it could be a sign that your water softener is beginning to fail.

 Enlist the services of a water treatment professional